prafulla-k-roy/algo-education/README.md

 You need to contribute through codes in any of **C++, Java or Python** with proper comments explaining each step.
 The code should be clean with proper indentation.
 Check contributing guide to become a contributer.

 ## License
-For more information on licensing, please refer to License.
+For more information on licensing, please refer to  <a href = "https://github.com/prafulla-k-roy/algo-education/blob/main/License">License